-Warsaw, Poland – The Norwegian Foreign Ministry announced on Monday that it will expel a Polish diplomat after Polish authorities refused to recall him.
+Warsaw, Poland – The Foreign Ministry of Norway announced on Monday that it will expel a Polish diplomat after Polish authorities refused to recall him.
 In a tit-for-tat exchange, Warsaw said that it would also expel a Norwegian diplomat established in the country, in a sign of growing tensions between the two European countries.

 Norwegian authorities claim that they received numerous complaints regarding the work and behavior of the envoy in question, Polish consul Slawomir Kowalski, who allegedly obstructed the work of local authorities in disputing decisions by Norwegian child protection services for Polish families.

-Polish Deputy Foreign Ministry angrily reacted to the new of the expulsion, calling it “an extremely unjustified decision” on Twitter and adding that a Norwegian envoy had been declared persona non grata in Poland in response.
+Polish Deputy Foreign Ministry angrily reacted to the new of the expulsion, calling it “an extremely unjustified decision” on Twitter and adding that a Norway envoy had been declared persona non grata in Poland in response.
 Authorities in Oslo called this reaction “unreasonable” and “disappointing” and stated that they haven’t “received any complaints regarding the behavior of Norwegian diplomats in Poland”.

 The Polish Foreign Ministry stated that it was completely “satisfied with Consul Slawomir Kowalski’s work, especially with regard to his commitment to defending the interests of Polish families”.